Debug1995/JoinMe/README.md

-# JoinMe is the final porject of the Advanced Software Engineering course at Columbia University.
+# JoinMe is the final project of the Advanced Software Engineering course at Columbia University.